-Our business is subject to seasonal fluctuations with restaurant sales typically higher during the spring and summer months as well as in December.
+Our business is subject to seasonal fluctuations with restaurant sales typically higher during the spring and summer months.
 Adverse weather conditions during our most favorable months or periods may affect customer traffic.
 In addition, at nearly all of our restaurants we have outdoor seating, and the effects of adverse weather may impact the use of these areas and may negatively impact our revenues.